 8. Don’t forget to recycle!

 If you’re still disappointed at the amount of waste your family produces this Christmas (despite your best efforts), why not encourage the fam to download the Gravo app?
 It’s super easy to use and gamifies and rewards your recycling efforts.
 Before you know it, recycling everything possible will become strangely addictive.
+And if you’ve splurged on too much food that would otherwise go to waste, download Olio and share food that’s going spare with your local community.

 9. Christmas decorations